-As the head of our Minnesota office, Mr. Lea's experience consists of pressure relief and flare system design and analysis for petrochemical and chemical in the U.S. and overseas.
-He leads a number of large technical projects across multiple offices and is also responsible for all project management for the Minnesota office.
+Mr. Lea oversees our Minneapolis office with significant experience in pressure relief and flare system design and analysis for petrochemical and chemical companies in the U.S. and overseas.
+He directs a number of large technical projects across multiple offices and is also responsible for all project management in our Minneapolis office.
 Prior to joining ioMosaic, Mr. Lea worked in the biomedical industry.

 Mr. Lea specializes in pressure relief flare systems (PRFS) and effluent handling projects.
 He is experienced in performing complex emergency relief systems (ERS), flare, and depressurizing calculations for an array of scenarios and in the development of kinetic models from calorimetry data.
 Additionally, he is skilled in using chemical reactivity data and thermal analysis to complete PRFS designs for reactive systems.

 Analyzes pressure relief requirements using simulation software, designs relief effluent handling systems, and generates relief systems documentation.